Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/09/summer-2024-update/index.md

 Similarly, my general style is more aimed at acoustic songs, singer-songwriter stuff.
 With those EPs, I increasingly tried to make them _band songs_.
 To add a full arrangement, to make them bigger or fuller or whatever.
 Listening back to them now, two years later, I feel both good and bad about it.

-* Good because everything I put it _sounds fine_.
-Not professional, not great, but also not as terrible as I _thought_ it was at the time.
+* Good because everything I put out _sounds fine_.
+Not amazing, but also not as terrible as I _thought_ it was at the time.
 * Bad because it was just a waste of time approaching my songs in that way, and I actively made things _worse_ by going against my natural voice, style, workflow, etcetera.

 Instead, I did what I should have done at the start.